vslokenb/HGCAL_WEB_IHEP/README.md

     python3 -m venv venv
     source venv/bin/activate
    ```
    Make sure to configure the file in `dbase_info/conn.yaml` to match the Postgres configruation at your MAC!
 The host machine *must* have read access to your database.
+Customize password log in information in `user/user_info.csv`.

 4. **Install Required Dependencies**